 I find it interesting that the same elementary school teacher who wanted to know “what’s wrong?” never said another word to me about it – for the rest of the week, month, entire school year.
 Did she forget?
 Or was something more sinister stopping her?

 So there I was, a young child, defenseless and living in the home of a narcissistic abuser who had little compassion, and who was now enraged at me because his sexual, verbal and emotional abuse was no longer “our secret” and therefore his career working with children in the school system, along with his personal liberties as a free citizen, were now at risk.
 Try to imagine how that one parent – who was already abusive whenever in private – treated me, from then on.

 When I finally was interviewed at school several days later by child protective services, my abuser had already destroyed any chance of me repeating what I told my teacher about the abuse.
 So when officials from child protective services came to school to interview me, they took me into a private room with people I had never met before – and all I could think of was my abuser’s most recent threats of death if I told anyone else.

-The heinous physical and mental abuse that ensued throughout the rest of my childhood was inescapable, at times unbearable, and extremely harmful.
+The heinous physical and mental abuse that ensued throughout my childhood was inescapable, at times unbearable, and extremely harmful.
 It only happened when no one else was around to witness.
-When others were around you would have thought my abuser was a “politician during an election.”
+When others were around you would have thought he was a “politician during an election.”
 But when it was just him and me alone, it was horrific.
 How horrific?
 Later that same year after I told my 4th grade teacher about the years of abuse – the very first night that he and I were home alone all night – he killed me – and then resuscitated me back to life.